fjavierm/ceh/12-Evading_IDS_Firewall_and_Honeypots/README.md

 ### Denial-of-Service

-Passive IDSs devices are configured ad '_Fail-Open_'.
+Passive IDSs devices are configured as '_Fail-Open_'.
 Taking advantage of this limitation, attackers can run a DoS attack to overload an IDS system.
 They can target the CPU or memory by sending specially crafted packets or a large number of fragmented out-of-order packets.

 ### Obfuscation